angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 The most straight-forward way to create an Observable is using its constructor method `new Observable()`.
 We need to set a callback function as argument that is automatically invoked every time a new subscriber is being registered.
-The callback function takes a so called *Observer* as argument which is a reference to the subscriber.
+The callback function takes a so-called *Observer* as argument which is a reference to the subscriber.
 The observer gives us three methods which we can use to send data to the subscriber:
 - `next`: for a regular value in the stream
 - `error`: when errors occur